 We often go along in life as if the next season is not approaching.
 We might allow ourselves to be lulled by warm weather, unwilling to turn our minds and bodies toward the coming cold and darkness of Winter.
 We might even become grumpy and morose knowing that the warm days of summer are behind us, that we will have to change our way of moving about in the world, that we will have to drag our our heavy clothes and slow down.

 Our ancestors could not afford the luxury of ignoring the coming seasons, often their very existence relied on well-timed readiness.
 Many cultures engaged in ceremonies and rituals to celebrate the coming seasons.
-Rituals are conscious action intended to remind us of something we value.
+Meaningful ritual is a conscious action intended to remind us of something we value.

-So, what if instead of ignoring the coming winter, we prepared for the coming passages in both our inner and outer worlds through contemplation and preparation?
+What if instead of ignoring the coming winter we prepared for the coming passages in both our inner and outer worlds through contemplation and preparation?
 Hygge is one such a tradition.
 Pronounced “hoo-ga,” hygge is a Danish concept.
 It cannot be translated to one single word but encompasses a feeling of cozy contentment and well-being through enjoying the simple things in life.
 Or, ask your elders what family traditions might have been kept at this time of year.